SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

       addUnaryMethod: #allocate
       withBody: 'objself allocateAnInstance'
 ```
+Its definition is simple, it just calls the primitive `allocateAnInstance`.

 Following the same principle, define the primitive `defineNewMethodIn: anObjClass` that defines in anObjClass passed as argument the objMethod `new`. `new` takes two arguments: a class and an initargs-list.
-It should invoke the objMethod `allocate` and `initialize`.
+It invokes the objMethod `allocate` and `initialize`.

 #### Your job.